 01. Do some personal projects

-Throughout your career, but when you're first starting out in particular, personal projects can be a great way of building up your portfolio and steering the kind of work you're getting commissioned for.
-O'Sullivan started her career with just personal projects in her book, and off the back of that landed projects with MTV and WeTransfer.
+Throughout your career, but when you're first starting out in particular, personal projects can be a great way of building up your portfolio (opens in new tab) and steering the kind of work you're getting commissioned for.
+Claudine O'Sullivan (opens in new tab) started her career with just personal projects in her book, and off the back of that landed projects with MTV and WeTransfer.

 If you feel like you don't really have time, think again – a personal project can be something really simple.
 O'Sullivan uses side projects as a way to wind down and recharge after a big or stressful project, and as such likes to keep them simple.
 One involved just drawing leaves, and it ended up winning her lots of new work.